Art & Music Class Descriptions

 Students will work from a simple, written script, but emerging readers can be accommodated.
 Parents will be emailed the script after the 3rd or 4th class and will be expected to help their children memorize their lines and assemble a simple make-at-home costume, ideally from clothing items and accessories you already own and a little creativity.
 All actors must be at least age 6 to sign up for this class.

-Acting- Young Actor's Playhouse: Suddenly Small
+Acting- Young Actor's Playhouse: Clown College

-Quarter 3: Starts on January 14, 2025
+Quarter 4: Starts on March 18, 2025

 Instructor: Judith Harmon